MPourjam/MSD-Documents/docs/source/Registration/metabolomics_facility_registeration.rst

 .. note::
-    It's recommended to submit your samples before sending their material to metabolomics \
+    It's recommended to submit your samples before sending the material to metabolomics \
     lab and use MSD Sample IDs (e.g: P10O252S134) as identifier of your samples in :ref:`metabolomics runs <Metabolomics Run>`.

 3. Receive metabolites Excel files of your metabolites' measurement requests from metabolomics \